GLOBAL MARKETS-Euro, stocks recover on hopes of Greek deal

 U.S. Treasuries prices have declined a total of 3 percent in eight of the last 10 sessions, largely in anticipation that the Federal Reserve will raise benchmark U.S. interest rates as early as June.
 The decline is the biggest cumulative loss since December 2010.

-Conversely, U.S. equities have rallied, with major indexes last week notching a second week of solid gains and the S&P 500 hitting a new closing high Tuesday.
+U.S. equities have been grinding higher lately, with major indexes last week notching a second week of solid gains and the S&P 500 setting a new closing high on Friday.
 The advance came on signs of progress for a Greek debt deal and reduced tensions between Russia and Ukraine, even though a ceasefire agreement reached last week in Minsk was unraveling rapidly.

-The low rate of return on fixed-income securities is leading investors into equity markets, said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

-“Because we’re still waiting to see what happens with Greece, money seeks out the better value and it’s ending up in the equity market,” Hellwig said.
-“Because bonds are so low globally, it creates an interest in equities that perhaps the risk is worth taking to get the higher return.”

 A war of words between Greece and Germany escalated, with Athens’ new leftist prime minister rejecting what he called “blackmail” to extend an international bailout and vowing to rush through laws to reverse labor reforms.